 Abstract

-Numerous studies in the field of discrimination research find discrimination in the hiring process of applicants from ethnic minorities (e.g. Bertrand and Duflo 2017, Carlson and Roth 2006; Kaas and Manger 2011, SVR 2014).
-Apart from an observational study from Norway (Helland and Støren 2006), little is known about pre K-12 discrimination against students who apply for an apprenticeship or vocational training when leaving middle school.
-Although ten-thousands are enrolled in this type of Vocational Training with cooperation and businesses, it has not yet been researched whether certificates of prior economic knowledge can mitigate the disadvantages of preference-based discrimination (e.g. rascism).
-We conducted a field experiment to examine these research questions with empirical data.
+Numerous studies find discrimination in the hiring process of applicants from ethnic minorities (e.g. Bertrand and Duflo 2017, Carlson and Roth 2006; Kaas and Manger 2011, SVR 2014).
+Apart from an observational study from Norway (Helland and Støren 2006), little is known about pre-K-12 discrimination against students who apply for an apprenticeship or vocational training when leaving middle school.
+Although ten-thousands are enrolled in this type of vocational training with cooperation and businesses, it has not yet been researched whether prior work experience, grades or even certificates of prior economic knowledge can mitigate the disadvantages of preference-based discrimination (e.g. racism).
+We conducted field experiments to examine these research questions with empirical data and complemented this by an employer survey.

 External Link(s)